-Leading Manufacturing / Operations Company is currently seeking Sustainment Engineers to join the Electronic Combat Solutions Business Area supporting the growing product area of product sustainment.
+BAE Systems is currently seeking Sustainment Engineers to join the Electronic Combat Solutions Business Area supporting the growing product area of product sustainment.

 1. Serves as an authority and consultant for Sustainment initiatives and growth across the enterprise.
 Works across a broad range of disciplines to structure undefined problems, identifies key technical and programmatic issues.
 Defines alternative approaches and resolutions to reduce support costs and increase fleet mission capability.
 Develops and applies extremely advanced technologies, principles, theories and concepts, extending existing boundaries of knowledge.
 Works in extremely complex areas requiring research, creativity and ingenuity in identifying potential engineering solutions.

 2. Plans critical long range sustainment requirements to enhance Company objectives to meet or influence anticipated customer needs.
 Independently identifies and solves significant problems associated with the success of current and critical long range objectives.
 Leads and coordinates the activities of key technical personnel and other employees as required.